Azure/autorest.typescript/test/integration/generated/petstore/README.md

-# Service client library for JavaScript
+# PetStore client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Service client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for PetStore client.

 This is a sample server Petstore server.
 You can find out more about Swagger at <a href="http://swagger.io">http://swagger.io</a> or on irc.freenode.net, #swagger.
 For this sample, you can use the api key "special-key" to test the authorization filters